vendia/blog/posts/2021-09-07-distributed-application-maturity-model.md

 Application Data is distributed, leading to higher value inside and outside the organization, with full versioning and lineage across all data types; the Application Platform now supports more modern approaches, including cloud-native integrations and serverless approaches across clouds; Operations and Resilience are improved and handled by the platform, leading to a lower operating complexity and lower operational cost for all participants; Participant onboarding is simple and establishes the context in which controlled data sharing is agreeable to all parties; Consistency and timeliness of the data provides a single, shared source of truth to all participants at all times; Security includes a complete coarse-grained and fine-grained access control, the ability to share with control, and inherent compliance with leading standards.

 New ecosystems are driving new business opportunities, benefiting all of those who participate.
-Awareness of what’s happening outside of this organization’s figurative four walls is allowing it to optimize based on the actions its collaborators have taken _and are taking_, as they happen.
+Awareness of what’s happening outside of this organization’s figurative four walls is allowing it to optimize based on the actions its collaborators have taken *and are taking*, as they happen.
 Data is not only easily accessible and easily shared among participants, but new business opportunities can be rapidly achieved in a cost effective way, as they are no longer blocked by technology impediments.

-## Universal Applications
+## Universal applications

-Level 5 Distributed Applications, what we at Vendia call _Universal Applications_, are modern distributed applications that connect people to their most important information with ease.
-They excel across five Dimensions and exhibit the two characteristics from our mission statement: an exceptionally high _speed-to-value_ that maximizes the timeliness, consistency, and completeness of _information-to-people_.
-When we say Vendia Share is a Universal Application platform, what we mean is distributed applications built on Vendia Share are inherently Level 5 distributed applications because of the powerful features built into Share across all five Dimensions of the Distributed Application Maturity Model.

-In follow-up posts, I’ll delve into the Vendia Share features that provide Level 5 capabilities, including a few before and after examples from our customers.
-For now, I hope this Distributed Application Maturity Model helps you assess your distributed application’s strengths and weaknesses so you can explore ways to better connect with your future business collaborators.
+Distributed applications built on Vendia Share are inherently Level 5 distributed applications because of the powerful features built into the platform.
+To discuss use cases and the impact of a Level 5 upgrade at your organization and for your customers, [contact us](https://www.vendia.com/contact-us).